openproduce/marzipan/INSTALL.md

         $ git clone git@github.com:OpenTechStrategies/marzipan-prep.git

-* Set up the databases and database users:
+* Set up the databases and database users.
+Note that as currently written this script will drop an existing database, so do not run it if your database exists and has data you want to keep!
+If your databases don't exist yet this will create them.

         $ mysql -u root -p < scripts/setup.sql

 * Unzip sample data files:

         $ bunzip2 -k sample-data/op-register_tape-20150316.sql.bz2
         $ bunzip2 -k sample-data/op-inventory-20150316.sql.bz2